This blog was written in 2011 to celebrate the freelancer community, the Freelance Jungle. It’s still going strong, so I have done a little update.

 Here is the nuts and bolts of why I believe in having a freelancer community and why I started the Australian Freelance Jungle.

 Hello- is anybody out there?

 I started doing a full time freelance gig in 2009 whilst still employed because I wanted to see if it worked.
-I had some mates who had varying degrees of success across a few disciplines and wanted to see if I could stop telling everyone I was a “corporate whore” and start actually enjoying being a marketer again.
+I had some mates who had varying degrees of success across a few disciplines and wanted to see if I could stop telling everyone I was an astronaut because I loathed my job and start actually enjoying being a marketer again.

 It took a lot of pre-existing connections and I found that beyond my own friends who freelanced, things were a little lonely if you didn’t have hundreds or even thousands of dollars to spend of seminars, workshops and training.
-So a big part of this is really looking at the isolation other freelancers face and looking at cool ways to share a little more warmth and a lot more community.
+So, a big part of this is really looking at the isolation other freelancers face and looking at cool ways to share a little more warmth and a lot more community.
 A dedicated freelancer community that focused on what we needed, instead of what someone thought we needed to buy.

 It seems to me that freelancers are a hungry little bunch that has to spend a lot of time either scarpering from job to job or selling themselves short sometimes to survive.
 It can be hard competing with cheap off-shore labour (and when I mean cheap, I mean sometimes it’s like 50 articles at $2 each sorts of bids on the auction sites).